ironbridgecorp/hl7-standard/README.md

 ### Setting the Data Types to Raw on a Mirth Channel

 There are many ways to incorporate 'hl7-standard' into your channels workflow, but the simplest method would be to set the source data type to `raw` allowing the raw `msg` to be a string.
 Channel inbound and outbound data type settings can be found under the `Summary` tab of your Mirth channel.

+*This is not a requirement and many implementations involve the default hl7v2 datatypes for inbound and outbound.
+An example of this can be seen [here](#hl7v2datatype).*

 <img src="https://hl7-standard-images.s3.amazonaws.com/channel-datatypes.png" alt="HL7 Standard" width="600">